ldelgadop44/General_Documentation/kubernetes/dashboard/README.md

 ## Steps to execution

-In this guide we have a cluster that use RBAC for manages users permission, Thus this configuration isn't apply on ABAC.
+In this guide we have a cluster that use RBAC for manages users permission.
+Thus, this configuration isn't apply on ABAC.

 **1.** Create Secrets.